MidTennSol/national-park-directory-live/src/content/blog/2025-05-31-introduction-saguaros-sanctuary.md

 For first-time visitors, must-sees include the Signal Hill Petroglyphs – a fascinating window into ancient Native American cultures.
 Those with mobility limitations will appreciate the Cactus Garden near Rincon Mountain Visitor Center which offers easy accessibility to view a variety of desert plants.

 Winter and spring visits offer cooler temperatures making outdoor activities more enjoyable.
-However, if you’d like to witness saguaros in bloom – a magical sight indeed - plan your visit between late May to June.
+However, if you'd like to witness saguaros in bloom – a magical sight indeed - plan your visit between late May to June.

 ## Beyond the Park: Tucson Treasures
 Venture beyond Saguaro National Park for more diverse experiences!
 Visit San Xavier del Bac Mission just 30 minutes from the park - a stunning 18th century Spanish Colonial church.
 Food lovers must explore Tucson's vibrant culinary scene; it's recognized as a UNESCO City of Gastronomy!